jdidion/hon/README.md

 A changes block starts out having the title "Unreleased."
 When the version is bumped, if the top-most block is named "Unreleased," the title is changed to the version.
 If a release is performed, the release date is added in parentheses to the title of the top-most block (along with any tags you specify), and a new "Unreleased" block is created (unless the `--bump` option is specified).
 A new block is also created if the version is bumped without doing a release.

+By default, commit messages are expected to follow the [convention](https://chris.beams.io/posts/git-commit/) of the subject being the first line, followed by an optional blank line and body.
+Only the subject line is added to the change log.

 ### Releasing and publishing

 The `release` command creates an official release of your software on GitHub.
 A release is performed as follows: